csiro-robotics/UPGen/README.md

 # UPGen: a Universal Plant Generator for bridging the species gap
 This repository provides the steps and code to train and deploy deep learning models for image based plant phenotyping.
-It contains the dataset, models and inference code relating to our (Under-review) CVIU Paper: [Scalable learning for bridging the species gap in image-based plant phenotyping](https://arxiv.org/abs/2003.10757).
+It contains the dataset, models and inference code relating to our (Accepted!)
+CVIU Paper: [Scalable learning for bridging the species gap in image-based plant phenotyping](https://arxiv.org/abs/2003.10757).
 For more information see our [webpage](https://csiro-robotics.github.io/UPGen_Webpage/).

 # Scalable learning for bridging the species gap in image-based plant phenotyping
 If you use the pretrained models, datasets or code presented here please cite: